 When Tigers Smoked

 My ancestors told stories of a time when tigers smoked.
 They conjured distant realms where animals spoke to humans, relics granted power, and trials and tribulations shaped the natural world.
+I am interested in how folktales and history evolve across generations and the shared experiences within diasporic communities.

 When Tigers Smoked